jdockerty/gn/README.md

 _grug-net (gn)_

-A TCP client for grugs.
+A TCP tool for grugs.